-With the growth of the Muslim consumer market, there is a need to understand better the terms used to describe the many services, needs, and practices related to this segment of consumers.
+With the growth of the Muslim consumer market, there is a need to understand the terms used to describe the many services, needs, and practices related to this segment of consumers.
 Understanding these concepts, terms, and definitions will help stakeholders to navigate the segment better.
-One of the most important terms to grasp is "Halal," an Arabic term that holds deep significance in Islamic culture.
+One of the most important terms to grasp is "Halal," an Arabic term that holds deep significance in the Islamic faith.

 God says in the Quran (a translation)

 Although some specific teachings vary, the consensus is that food/drinks must be free of pork, alcohol/intoxicants, poisons, harmful ingredients, or unhygienic elements.
-Any meat must be slaughtered in accordance with the methods prescribed under Islamic law known as Zabihah.
+The animals that are allowed for consumption must be slaughtered per the methods prescribed under Islamic law, known as Zabihah.

 The method of slaughtering animals for meat in Islam is known as Zabihah.
 It is considered the most humane and purest way to slaughter animals for consumption.
 This process is integral to Islamic dietary laws, including prohibitions against consuming pork, alcohol, and other intoxicants.

 In some cases, these terms are used by restaurants to indicate that the food is suitable for Muslims to consume.
 However, these terms do not convey the level of assurance Muslims require.
 The food has to be either Halal (permissible for consumption) or not Halal (not permissible for consumption).
-It cannot be 'permissible-friendly'.
+It cannot be just Muslim-friendly or 'permissible-friendly.'

 Increasingly, people are recognizing the health benefits of eating Halal food.
-Halal meat is often considered cleaner and healthier because of the strict Zabihah slaughtering process, which ensures that most blood is drained from the veins.
+Halal meat is often considered cleaner and healthier because of the strict Zabihah slaughtering process, which ensures that most blood is drained from the veins as part of the slaughtering process.

-The Quran not only instructs Muslims to eat Halal but also Tayyib.
+The Quran not only instructs Muslims to eat Halal but also Tayyib (Quran 2:168).
 The literal translation of Tayyib is good/clean/wholesome.
-It is commonly used by Muslims to refer to food, but often that of a higher quality or purity, such as organic or even simply healthy food.
+Muslims commonly use it to refer to food, but often that of a higher quality or purity, such as organic or even simply healthy food.
 It also encompasses universal concerns such as being natural, environment-friendly, eco-ethical, non-cruelty to animals, socially responsible, and reducing over-consumption.
 Thus, food can be Halal (made of permissible ingredients) but not Tayyib.

-There are minor differences of opinion within the Islamic law on which animals are considered Halal, but the general consensus is that all seafood is Halal, and those herbivorous land animals are Halal provided they have been slaughtered according to Islamic rulings of Zabihah.
+Halal meat is the meat of animals permissible for consumption and slaughtered according to Islamic rules, known as Zabihah.
+There are minor differences of opinion within the Islamic law on which animals are considered Halal, but the consensus is that all seafood is Halal, and those herbivorous land animals are Halal provided they have been slaughtered according to Islamic rulings of Zabihah.
+For a detailed discussion on Halal meat, please read the article What is Halal Meat?

 All foods and beverages are considered Halal except for those that are explicitly forbidden in the Quran, as listed below: